The Mercato Italian Market is an Italian product and artisan market at Vancouver’s Italian Cultural Centre on a Friday in mid-June and late November.

 Admission to the markets is free and so is the parking.
 Also, in addition to things to buy and food to eat, there are usually a few activities for children (like arts and crafts) and live music.

 NOTE: 2019 was the last year for the Mercato Italian Market in the summer (at least for now).
-The Christmas Italian Market will happen again in 2020, but not, we understand, the summer market.
+The Christmas Italian Market may happen again in 2021 (unless cancelled due to COVID-19), but not, we understand, the summer market.
 The summer event might happen again in a future year, but it will be taking at least one year off.
 Hopefully it will happen again, but details are to be confirmed.

 June 14th Market